 How people respond to your story will vary.
 Hearing sexual abuse disclosures will affect both you, as well as the listener.
 Your partner may be silent for a while as he listens and considers what to say.
 Give him time.
 If it makes you more comfortable, ask him to give you some time before you discuss it again.

 Opening up and discussing difficult, sensitive topics like this is not easy.
 But these times can be the ones that create milestones in your relationship, and may ultimately bring the two of you closer.

 Are you a sexual assault survivor and in need of guidance and counseling?
-A licensed therapist, like myself, with a doctorate in psychology is equipped the most to help.
-Call my office today and let’s set up a time to talk.
+A licensed therapist with a doctorate in psychology is equipped the most to help.
+If you live in the Cary, Il. area call my office today and let’s set up a time to talk.

 For More FREE Information about Counseling, Depression, Anxiety and Marriage go to: